execuc/LCInterlocking/docs/crosspiece.md

 This tool allow to create slot on parts in order to fit together.

+!NEW: Added interactions view with live preview and invert cut direction configuration.

 Procedure
 -----------
  * Select all the involved part and click on "Add same parts" if they share the same material properties, else click on "Add parts"